cldf-datasets/gramadapt/rationale/OL3.md

 **Examples**

-The following examples are from The Ethnologue (Eberhard, Simons & Fennig 2023) unless otherwise specified.
+The following examples are from *The Ethnologue* (Eberhard, Simons & Fennig 2023) unless otherwise specified.
-- Rotokas (North Bougainville, Papua New Guinea) uses Latin script.
+- Rotokas speakers (North Bougainville, Papua New Guinea) use Latin script; it seems to have a standard ortography.
 The literacy rate of both L1 and L2 Rotokas speakers is 50–75%.
-- North Saami (Uralic; Norway, Sweden, Finland) uses Latin script.
-A spelling reform in 1979 resulted in a "pan-Scandinavian" orthography, meaning that the language is to be spelled the same way irrespective of the state where it is written (Östman 2011: 367).
+- North Saami speakers (Uralic; Norway, Sweden, Finland) use Latin script.
+A spelling reform in 1979 resulted in a "pan-Scandinavian" standard orthography, meaning that the language is to be spelled the same way irrespective of the state where it is written (Östman 2011: 367).
 The Ethnologue lists the literacy rate of L1 North Saami speakers as 30–60% and L2 speakers as 75–100%.
-- Huichol (Uto-Aztecan; Mexico) uses Latin script.The literacy rate of L1 Huichol speakers is 5–10% and that of L2 speakers 5–15%.
+- Huichol speakers (Uto-Aztecan; Mexico) use Latin script; it appears to have a standard ortography.The literacy rate of L1 Huichol speakers is 5–10% and that of L2 speakers 5–15%.
-- Halh Mongolian (Mongolic; Mongolia, Russian Federation) uses both Cyrillic and Mongolian script.
+- Halh Mongolian speakers (Mongolic; Mongolia, Russian Federation) use both Cyrillic and Mongolian script; a standard ortography is in use.
 Mongolian script was used prior to 1941 and again since the 1990s.
 According to The Ethnologue, also Phags-pa script and Tibetan script were previously in use.
-- Lao (Kra-Dai; Laos) uses Lao script.
+- Lao speakers (Kra-Dai; Laos) use the standard Lao script.
 The literacy rate of L1 speakers is 30–60% and that of L2 speakers 50–75%.
-- Gujari (Indo-European; India, Pakistan, Afghanistan) uses primarily the Nastaliq variant of Arabic script.
+- Gujari speakers (Indo-European; India, Pakistan, Afghanistan) use primarily the Nastaliq variant of Arabic script.
 Also Devanagari script is used and there are plans for future development of using Devanagari to write the language.
+All in all, ortography seems to be used but in a non-standard way, although attempts at standardizing have been underway (see Losey 2002).
 The literacy rate of L2 speakers is 5–15%, but no figures are reported for L1 speakers.
 It appears that literacy rate of L1 speakers is fairly low: even in villages with education (which is unusual), fewer than half of the males and hardly any females had received any schooling (see Losey 2002: 6-7 and references there).
-- Adang (Timor-Alor-Pantar; Indonesia) does not have a standard orthography.
+- Adang speakers (Timor-Alor-Pantar; Indonesia) do not have a standard orthography.
 Children seem to be mostly educated in Indonesian (Haan 2001; Hamilton et al. 2013: 18).
 Literacy rate appears low but no figures are available.

 **Theoretical & Empirical Support**